Nimrodda/lint-variant-baseline-gradle-plugin/README.md

 ### deleteLintBaseline

-Deletes the baseline file specified in lintOptions, e.g.: the one in the module's root, not the variant specific one.
-This task can be used when you're setting up this plugin.
-It is recommended that you first generate the variant specific baseline files and then use this task to clean up the leftovers in the module root folder.
+Deletes the baseline file specified in lintOptions if it exists.
+This task can be used when you're setting up this plugin to delete old baseline files.

-Note that after each time you run lint, a new baseline file will appear in the module root and therefore it is recommended to simply ignore these files in .gitignore.
-See section "Version control" above.

 Example: `./gradlew deleteLintBaseline`

 ### copyLintBaseline{VariantName}

+This task is run just before lint{VariantName} as a dependency.
+It copies the variant specific baseline file from variant source dir to the destination specified in lintOptions.baseline.
-This task is run just before lint<VariantName> as a dependency.
-It is not meant to be run by the user.
+This task is used internally and it is not meant to be run by the user.

 Example: `./gradlew copyLintBaselinePaidRelease`